eli-sep/WebsitesDay7/README.md

 # WebsitesDay7
-Our first repository as a class
+Our first repository as a class.
+We are practicing creating repositories for future projects.